Use Your Old iPad as a Second Monitor

 3. Scan the QR code or enter the URL that Deskreen provides

-It’s free, open source, and works with literally any tablet that has a browser.
+It’s free, open source, and works with literally any tablet that has a modern browser (iPadOS 13+ for the cleanest experience).
 The latency is higher than the other options, so it’s better for static content (documents, chat, reference material) than for video or fast-moving visuals.

 Which Option Should You Pick?